|

 previous page

-Sera Monastery It is one of
+Sera Monastery It is one of three

-or Yellow Hat Sect, a branch of Tibetan Buddhism, founded by Tsong
+Yellow Hat Sect, a branch of Tibetan Buddhism, founded by Tsong

 Khapa.
 Jamchen Chojey, one of Tsong Khapa's disciples built the